Romani culture: Muslim Romani communities in the Balkans

 In the Balkans, the Roma in North Macedonia and southern Serbia, including the disputed territory of Kosovo, have been particularly active in Islamic mystical brotherhoods (Sufism)—Muslim Romani migrants to Western Europe and America have brought these traditions with them.
 It is a custom among some Muslim Roma in the Western Balkans that the prepuce be buried after a Sunet Bijav.

+The Ashkali and Balkan Egyptians are a Muslim ethnic group in the Balkans.
+Whether or not they are fully Romani is disputed, but Romani and Ashkali groups generally do not consider each other fully gadje.

+Romani people in Turkey include the Turkish-speaking Roma, as well as Roma who retain indigenous languages like Sevlengere.

+In the Middle East, the Dom people are a closely-related ethnocultural group to the Rom, and share a common origin.
+The Dom are also a diasporic, historically-itinerant community with their origins in the Indian Subcontinent.
+Their language, Domari, is closely related to Romani languages.

+In Iran, the Zargari Romani practice Shia Islam.
+They speak Zargari Romani, which is descended from Balkan Romani.
+Other Romani and Domari people from Greater Persia and Central Asia speak Persian Kowli.

 Other regions

 The majority of Romanies in Central and Eastern Europe are Eastern Orthodox, Muslim or Roman Catholic.
 Ukraine and Russia contain Muslim Romani populations, who generally trace their faith back to the Ottoman period in the Balkans.
 Some of them settled on the Crimean peninsula during the 17th and 18th centuries before migrating to Ukraine, southern Russia and the Povolzhie (along the Volga River).
 They are recognised for their staunch preservation of the Romani language and identity.

 Those in Western Europe and the United States are mostly Roman Catholic or Protestant.
 In southern Spain, many Roma are Pentecostal, but this is a small minority that has emerged in contemporary times.

 The majority of the Romani diaspora in the Americas are Christian.